rkgtech/gigaspaces-sbp-jekyll/cache-interface.markdown

 # Overview

 GigaSpaces XAP provides a powerful IMDG with advanced data access options.
 Many times a simple key/value interface required to access the IMDG.
 The most popular one is the Map API.
 GigaSpaces main data access API is the `GigaSpace` interface.
-A simple wrapper around it described here exposing Map API.
+A simple wrapper around it described here exposing `Map` API.

 # Cache Interface Implementation

 The implementation includes two classes.
-The `Data` class that modles the data within the space and the `CacheService` class that wraps the `GigaSpace` API using standard `Map` API (`put`,`get` , `remove`..).
+The `Data` class that model the data within the space and the `CacheService` class that wraps the `GigaSpace` API using standard `Map` API (`put`,`get` , `remove`..).

 The `CacheService` support inserting data using a key/value and also via region/key/value.
-A region allows you to mark entries with a "tag" that group these for better management.
-You may also indicate if you would like to have the data cached also at the client side.
-In such a case , the client will also have a copy of the data.
+A region allows you to mark entries with a "tag" that groups these for better management.
+When constructing a `CacheService` you may indicate if you would like to have the data cached also at the client side.
+In such a case , the client will have a copy of the data maintained for fast data access avoiding any remote calls or serialization activity.
 Once the client application constructs the `CacheService` all cached data will be pre-loaded into the client side.
+Make sure the client will have sufficiant heap size configured (`Xmx`) to accomodate all entries.

 ## The Data Space Class